June 18, 2026

 Limited resources mean tough choices.
 Economic profit helps you decide where to invest by comparing the true returns of different options.
 You should pursue projects with positive economic profit and reconsider those with negative.

 For example, if you're weighing a second location against reinvesting in existing operations, economic profit tells you which option creates more value after accounting for opportunity costs.
-Companies that consistently direct capital toward projects with high economic profit tend to grow more sustainably.
+If you consistently direct capital toward projects with high economic profit, you'll tend to grow more sustainably.

 Investment analysis

 Investors and analysts use economic profit to assess whether a company is creating shareholder value beyond what's visible in accounting statements.
-A business with strong economic profit signals efficient resource management and long-term growth potential.
+Strong economic profit signals efficient resource management and long-term growth potential to outside investors.

 On the flip side, persistent negative economic profit can erode investor confidence and push for changes in leadership, strategy, or cost structure.
-Companies with high economic profit typically attract better financing terms, higher valuations, and more investment interest.
+If your economic profit is strong, you'll typically attract better financing terms, higher valuations, and more investment interest.

 Advantages of using economic profit